sirosen/globus-sdk-python/RELEASING.md

     _This will run a workflow to publish to test-pypi_
 - Create a GitHub release with a copy of the changelog _This will run a workflow to publish to pypi_
+    - You can use `./scripts/changelog2md.py` to get GitHub-flavored markdown from the last changelog section